bigelod/HaloCEWXR/README.md

 * Screen jumps around the field of view -> Combination of low FPS + red pixel sync issues
 * Sometimes the menu stops responding to the windows input sent by WinlatorXR (up/down/left/right)
-* No mouse / virtual mouse support in UI (may not be fixed in future)

 # Original ReadMe: